rabea14180-max/Portfolio-Project/Stage 5/README.md

 FlexSight successfully delivered a stable sensor-to-dashboard temperature-monitoring MVP.

 The system connects an ESP32 and DHT11 sensor to a Flask backend, PostgreSQL database, and React dashboard.
-It supports authentication, device monitoring, configurable thresholds, dashboard and email alerts, user management, and role-based access control.
+It supports authentication, device monitoring, configurable thresholds, dashboard , user management, and role-based access control.

 All 16 planned tasks were completed, and 38 automated checks passed.